Deuel-Group/Lobby/README.md

 # Lobby
 A plugin designed for Minecraft version 1.8.8.
-As of now this plugin is bare-bones spigot.
-A library developed by Deuel will be implemented in future versions.
-This will be open source.

-# To-do
+# Development
-* Implement Deuel Library
+Developing Lobby has been designed to be easy.
+Lobby depends on **[DeuelLib](https://github.com/Deuel-Group/DeuelLib)** and you will need to `mvn clean install` the git repository on your local machine in order to work with Lobby.